wolfgang-meyenberg/Powershell-Scripts/readme.txt

 =================
 Purpose:
 Lists all printer queues on all computers matching the filter.
-The <filter> can be a computer name but also include wildcards The output will be for the each printer on the matching computer(s), name of computer, printer, driver, and printer IP address.
+The output will be for the each printer on the matching computer(s), name of computer, printer, driver, and printer IP address.

 Usage:
 Get-PrinterQueues -filter <filter> [-details] [-ping] [-outFile <outfilename>]

+-filter   The <filter> can be a computer name, it can include wildcards.
 -details  Give additional details for each printer: name of shared printer,
           location, comment, and port name
 -ping     will try to ping each printer and output an additional field 'IsLive'